 Escape Rooms are popping up all over.
 Halifax has four, and Enter the Bunker is bringing the wildly popular interactive experience to Colchester County.
 Escape Rooms have become a staple group activity, up there with dancing, bowling, and board games in the night-out roster.
-With our War Games Escape Rooms opening next month, we thought it was a good time to give our regular readers a few tips.
+With our War Games Escape Rooms NOW OPEN, we thought it was a good time to give our regular readers a few tips.

 What are escape rooms?

 An escape room (also known as a trapped room game, or a puzzle room, or a room escape game) is an interactive experience where the players solve clues in order to reach a goal in a set amount of time.
 The standard goal is “escape the room” – hence esape rooms! – but with so many creative minds in the business, the goals can be anything from “locate the secret treasure” to “save the world from the zombie virus.”
 The key is the time trial element.
 Usually a game lasts up to one hour – make it out in 60 minutes or less, and you win!
 But take too long, and you’re never seen again!

 We’re just kidding.

 You will never actually be locked in our escape rooms (some rooms have locked patrons inside for extra motivation, but that practice is generally frowned upon for safety reasons).
 The doors close, but we will never bolt them shut on you.
 You can leave any time you like!
 But trust us: you won’t want to.